chuxinyuan/driller/content/about.md

 # Contribute

+- This project is hosted on GitLab, project repos:<https://gitlab.com/chuxinyuan/dailyr>

-- Add your rss address and dates to the R\list.txt
+- Add your rss address and dates to the R/list.txt

 - Use `getrss` from [scifetch](https://github.com/yufree/scifetch) to convert rss xml file into dataframe and use the following code to generate `md` files and PR to this repo.